 Unique Intended Learning Outcomes (ILOs) – Finance

-At the successful completion of the programme, graduates will be able to:
+At the successful completion of the program, graduates will be able to:

 - Describe and apply capital budgeting techniques in evaluating investment decisions.

 - Demonstrate analytical and computational skills in determining the optimal level of capital structure.

 - Analyze the current business and investment environment (domestic and international), including the effect of changes in exchange rates, interest rates, and inflation, in making investment and portfolio management decisions.

 - Explain and apply the methods of evaluating portfolio performance.

 - Demonstrate knowledge in analyzing financial statements of banks and banking operations and performance.

 - Describe financial regulations and supervision requirements and demonstrate computational skills in calculating the capital adequacy ratio.

 - Describe and apply the concepts and theories of ethics as they apply to the field of Finance.